andry81-devops/github-accum-stats/README.md

 >
 > (Note: we do support these attributes being set in workflows for a step that uses a composite run steps action)

+### Cygwin error: `Error: open /tmp/tmp.XXXXXXXXXX/...: The system cannot find the path specified.`

+Variants:

+* You had try to run not Cygwin executable from the Cygwin shell.
+  To avoid the error do use the `TEMP_DIR` variable to declare explicit temporary directory out of Cygwin `/tmp` directory.

 ## Last known issues updates

 ### Updates on composite actions features